 - £17 million secured for a new health centre in Hornchurch

-- Up to £50 million made available to Transport for London from the Department for Transport to improve the Gallows Corner junction.
+- Up to £50 million made available to Transport for London from the Department for Transport to improve the Gallows Corner junction; junction upgrades to the M25; and investment from the Lower Thames Crossing to enhance local green spaces.

 - Extra cash secured for the Met to increase officer numbers and tackle serious violence.